zhonghan721/tp/docs/UserGuide.md

 [&uarr; Back to Table of Contents](#table-of-contents)

-### </br>Update a Customer's details
+### </br>Update details of a Customer

-> Updates the personal details of an existing customer in the address book.

-Did you accidentally key in the wrong details for a Customer?
-Or perhaps your Customer has changed his particulars?
-No worries!
-You can edit the details of a Customer simply by calling this command.
+This command is useful for updating the details of a Customer, such as due to a change in particulars or in the event that you keyed in the Customer's details wrongly.

 </br>**Format:**